Discovering QiChat, the SBR language for creating chatbots

 So with this rule, if you say "hello pepper" to the robot, he will answer "Hello human!".

-Note: to gain some time, you can also use the "log chat" widget to type in the input, but always test your final application by speaking to the robot!
+Note: to gain some time, you can type the input and read the output in the visual interface Dialog view but always test your final application by speaking to the robot!

 Let's add some variability to the input - after all, "hello" is not the only way to greet someone!